-Credit, General Accounting and Budget Departments over the past 23 years.
-I became Assistant Controller in 1974, Controller in 1981, and I was elected to my present position as Assistant Vice President in April, 1984.
-My present responsibilities include coordination of accounting and regulatory matters before this Commission (FPSC) and the Federal Energy Regulatory Commission (FERC).
+Credit, General Accounting and Budget Departments over the I became Assistant Controller in 1974, past 23 years.
+Controller in 1981, and I was elected to my present position as Assistant Vice President in April, 1984. Ηv coordination present responsibilities include of accounting and regulatory matters before this Commission Regulatory Commission and the Federal Energy (FPSC) (FERC).
 I have presented testimony before this Commission in other proceedings.